Frequently Asked Questions

 Tutu Bee is our Thai National Director.

-Pastors Sunil Tamang and Amber Gurung are our interim directors for india.
+Pastors Sunil Tamang and Amber Gurung are our Indian National Directors

 The U.S. board is Asia's Hope's governing entity.